 The Roundtable is the result of work led by the Cities Association, to gather together Santa Clara and Santa Cruz cities and counties, the San Jose Airport and the FAA, in a forum for discussion of airplane noise issues.
 The Roundtable will serve as a public forum for residents, and as an effective advocate to the FAA.
 Prior to its disbandment in May, the Ad Hoc Advisory Committee on South Flow Arrivals - a committee made up of elected officials representing cities in Santa Clara county - identified the Roundtable as an appropriate hearing body to continue the work started by the Committee, and follow up on the airplane noise mitigating recommendation made to the FAA.

-For additional information, visit the Cities Association Roundtable.
+For additional information, visit Santa Clara-Santa Cruz Counties Airport-Community Roundtable.

 Typically, during winter months, inclement weather and southerly winds reverse the flight pattern at the airport.
 This is called South Flow.